Accessible Information Standard & Reasonable Adjustments

-The Trust also recognises that disability is extremely diverse and that no one disabled person’s experience is exactly the same as another.
-We seek to ensure that the full spectrum of disability issues is represented in our actions to promote disability equality and remove the social and physical barriers faced by disabled people.
+We also recognise that disability is extremely diverse and that no one disabled person’s experience is exactly the same as another.
+We seek to ensure that we:

 Changing Places